 - Do not look directly at members of the opposite sex – while not against the law, it could land you in trouble

 - PDA is not acceptable, keep your hands and lips to yourself in public

 - Homosexual activity is illegal and is punishable by long prison sentences – if you are homosexual, for your sake, pretend it’s 1950 and act straight

 United Kingdom of Great Britain

 Thankfully the UK is not part of the Schengen Agreement.
-You can be a tourist for under 90 days without a visa or up to six months with one.
+You can be a tourist for 6 months at a time without a visa.
+There is no ‘stay out length’ requirement before returning, but they do look for a pattern.
 Make sure your passport is valid for six months after your departure date.
 If you plan to work, even volunteer, you have to apply for a work visa.
-If you plan on getting married (I’m not, no thank you) that requires a special visa.
+If you plan on getting married, that requires a special visa.

 Obey Brit Laws